sourcecred/docs/_docs/community/concepts/grain.md

+---
+title: Grain
+tags:
+ - community
+ - glossary
+description: Definition of Grain
+---

 # Grain

-SourceCred is both a social algorithm for assigning [cred](./cred.md) scores, and a cryptoeconomic system for rewarding a project's contributors and sponsors.
+SourceCred is both a social algorithm for assigning [cred](cred) scores, and a cryptoeconomic system for rewarding a project's contributors and sponsors.
 That cryptoeconomic system revolves around _grain_, a cred-based cryptoasset.